 PARIS-DE: Design Principles and Responsible Innovation for a Sustainable Digital Economy

-Led by Lancaster University, this project investigates the carbon footprint of digital technologies and seeks to create a design framework for innovation that helps to ensure they are compliant by design with the Paris Climate Agreement.
-Professor Marina Jirotka co-leads the impact work.
+Led by Lancaster University, the PARIS-DE project investigates the carbon footprint of digital technologies and seeks to create a design framework for innovation that helps to ensure they are compliant by design with the Paris Climate Agreement.
+Professor Marina Jirotka co-leads the impact work, while Lucas Somavilla is Research Associate and Carolyn Ten Holter is an affiliate researcher.
 PARIS-DE is funded by the Engineering and Physical Sciences Research Council (EPSRC).

 RoAD: Responsible AV Data